Last updated

 redocly lint core@v1

-In this case, after resolving the path behind the core@v1 name (see the Configuration file tab), lint validates the api-description.json file.
-The presence of the Redocly configuration file is mandatory.
+In this case, after resolving the path behind the core@v1 name, lint validates the api-description.json file.
+For this approach, the Redocly configuration file is mandatory.

-You can omit apis completely when executing the lint command to check all APIs defined in the configuration file.
-Run redocly lint with no arguments to lint all defined APIs; an example redocly.yaml file is shown below:
+You can omit the apis argument completely when executing the lint command to check all APIs defined in the configuration file.
+Run redocly lint with no arguments to lint all defined APIs.
+An example redocly.yaml file is shown below:

 apis: